Austin-Hansen/Spell_Parser/README.txt

-~note we run the commands like this to save time, and is basically necessary because there is currently no upper guard on the program
+~note we run the commands like this to save time, upper guard is only loosely tested